Italian Sausage and White Beans with Sage

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good low-glycemic recipe that would be suitable for any phase of the South Beach Diet.
-South Beach would recommend turkey Italian Sausage, and I’m a huge fan of Jenni-O Turkey Italian Sausage but pork sausage would also be delicious.
-Dried beans are too high in carbs if you’re following a strict low-carb eating plan, but if you want a more carb-conscious version of this recipe double the sausage and cut the amount of beans in half.
+Sausage and White Beans with Sage would be suitable for any phase of the original South Beach Diet.
+South Beach would recommend turkey Italian Sausage, and I’m a huge fan of Jenni-O Turkey Italian Sausage but lately it’s been hard to find, and pork sausage would also be delicious.
+Dried beans can be high in carbs if you’re following a strict low-carb eating plan, but this is probably lower in carbs than you think with 14 net carbs per serving!
+But if you want a more carb-conscious version, just double the sausage and cut the amount of beans in half.

 Find More Recipes Like This One: